lightningkite/mirror-kotlin/README.md

 The `mirror` task will look for files ending with `mirror.txt`, and will add generated files next to them.

-The generated files will have information about the classes you specify, and in addition, there will be a setup function that registers the generated data.
+The generated files will have information about the classes you specify in the form of a `ClassInfoRegistry`.

 After registering the data, you can use the object `SomeType::class.info` to access the metadata.
 You can also access it more directly using `SomeTypeClassInfo`.